-Government regulation may limit our ability to recover and enforce receivables applicable to credit card issuers may preclude us from collecting on receivables we purchase where the card issuer failed to comply with applicable laws in generating or servicing the receivables that we have acquired.
+Federal and state laws may limit our ability to recover and enforce receivables regardless of any act or omission on our part.
+Some laws and regulations applicable to credit card issuers may preclude us from collecting on receivables we purchase where the card issuer failed to comply with applicable laws in generating or servicing the receivables that we have acquired.
 Laws relating to debt collections also directly apply to our business.
 Our failure to comply with any laws or regulations applicable to us could limit our ability to recover on receivables, which could reduce our collections and earnings.